top of page

 That was the year Matra-Sport--a French race car constructor--introduced the Matra MS80, the first F1 chassis in a decade to step ahead of Lotus technologically.
 Stewart easily won the 1969 world championship driving the Matra MS80.
 “The best race car I ever drove,” Stewart said later, after he retired at the end of 1973.

-What made the MS80 so good?
+What made the MS80 so impressive?
 An incredibly stiff monocoque chassis with centralized weight distribution that resulted in outstanding handling and road-holding.
 Matra’s F1 reign was brief, however, brought about by French pride and a change of ownership.

 Here’s the story.
 In 1963, a Parisian industrialist named Marcel Chassagny decided to get into the race car business.
 He was president of Engins Matra, a manufacturer of supersonic aircraft, self-guided missiles, satellite components, automation systems, fiberglass boats, and household appliances.
 Chassagny formed a subsidiary company called Matra-Sport and appointed an aggressive young executive named Jean-Luc Lagardiere to head it up.
 Largardiere started with sports cars then escalated to Formula Three and Two cars.
 He approached Ken Tyrrell in 1965 and asked him to let Stewart--then his Formula Two driver--try the Matra F2.
-Tyrrell wasn’t interested at first, but finally agreed and Largardiere flew a car to England, and had trucked it down to Goodwood.
+Tyrrell wasn’t interested at first, but finally agreed and Largardiere flew a car to England, and had it trucked down to Goodwood.
 After a few laps, Stewart stopped to say that he had never driven a more impressive machine.
 After that, Tyrrell campaigned Matras exclusively.

-“We used aviation techniques to build the chassis,” says Boyer, “particularly in the structural fuel tanks, which included several partitions that a bag tank would have precluded.
+“We used aviation techniques to build the chassis,” explains Boyer, “particularly in the structural fuel tanks, which included several partitions that a bag tank would have precluded.
 These increased the chassis’s torsional stiffness.
 Matra aerospace subcontractors, who were experienced with precision construction of light metals, built the chassis.
-They could make components to high levels of accuracy, which was particularly important with the fuel tanks to prevent leakage from the glued-and-riveted joints.
+They could make components to high levels of accuracy, which was particularly important with the fuel tanks to prevent leakage from the glued-and-riveted joints."

 In the Matra MS80, Stewart had the most advanced race car in F1.
-He dominated the 1969 season, winning six of eleven races to win his first of three world championships, and for Matra, as fate would have it, it’s only constructor’s championship.
+He dominated the 1969 season, winning six of eleven races to win his first world championships, and for Matra, as fate would have it, it’s only constructor’s championship.

 - END -